Bassel-allaa/Excel_Project-Data_Analytics/2_salary_analysis_data_jobs/README.md

 ## 🔍 Data Science Job Market Analysis

-As a former job seeker, this project was undertaken to **analyze the data science job market** to understand which skills are most valued by top employers and how professionals can maximize their pay.
+As a job seeker, this project was undertaken to **analyze the data science job market** to understand which skills are most valued by top employers and how professionals can maximize their pay.

 The analysis uses a dataset of **2023 real-world data science job postings** from an Excel course, including details on: